Nastel/tnt4j-streams-zorka/README.md

 ### Manually installed dependencies

-NOTE: If you have build and installed TNT4J-Streams into Your local maven repository, you dont need to install it manually.
+NOTE: If you have build and installed TNT4J-Streams into Your local maven repository, you don't need to install it manually.

 Some of required and optional dependencies may be not available in public Maven Repository